 The Association originally financed construction of the Southern Connector by issuing toll road revenue bonds in 1998.
 In 2011, in connection with implementation of its Debt Adjustment Plan pursuant to its Chapter 9 Bankruptcy case, the Association exchanged its 1998 Bonds for new toll road revenue bonds (the "2011 Bonds").
 The Association's Debt Adjustment Plan encompasses a First Amended and Restated Master Indenture of Trust and a First Supplemental Indenture of Trust (collectively, the "Trust Indenture") and the License Agreement, all of which became effective April 21, 2011.
 Following a 2012 mandatory exchange (subject to Bondholder opt out of the exchange) of certain of its 2011 Pro-Rata Term bonds for 2011 By-Lot Term Bonds and payment of outstanding issuance costs of the 2011 Bonds, the Association's bankruptcy proceedings were finalized on August 27, 2012, when the United States Bankruptcy Court issued the Final Decree closing the Association's Bankruptcy case.
-See Notes 5 and 8 for additional information pertaining to the Association's License Agreement and its 2011 Bonds.
-See the Bankruptcy Filings link under the Association's Postings arrow on our website, www.SouthernConnector.com, for detailed information regarding the Association's Bankruptcy case and complete copies of the Association's Debt Adjustment Plan, including the Trust Indenture and the License Agreement.
+See Notes 5 and 8 for additional detailed information pertaining to the Association's License Agreement and its 2011 Bonds.
+See the Bankruptcy Filings link under the Association's Bankruptcy case and complete copies of the Association's Debt Adjustment Plan, including the Trust Indenture and the License Agreement.

-The State of South Carolina Office of Comptroller General has determined that the Association is a component unit of the State of South Carolina and of the SCDOT because of its fiscal dependence upon the SCDOT.
+The State of South Carolina Office of Comptroller General has determined that the Association is a component unit of the State of South Carolina and of the SCDOT.
 The Association is governed by a Board of Directors, the members of which are subject to approval of the SCDOT.